Pravin74/rules_of_engagement/README.md

         vi) optimizer
         vii) criterion
         viii) call train and/or test functions
-    f.
-If you want to extract features write a different file don't change the model training file for that, model training file should always be used for training and testing only
+    6. If you want to extract features write a different file don't change the model training file for that, model training file should always be used for training and testing only
     g.
 Always use dataloader to load data, don't write a rough code for epoching/batching, if you are not able to find a dataloader for your model, search google or ask team mates and create one

-6. Github versioning
+# Github versioning
-    a.
-Always use commit major/minor changes to git.
+    1. Always use commit major/minor changes to git.
-    b.
-Never rush to experiments, clean code, commit changes, delete stale files.
+    2. Never rush to experiments, clean code, commit changes, delete stale files.